0xshikhar/SonicAgentHub/SUPABASE-SETUP.md

 # PostgreSQL to Supabase Migration

-This document explains the migration from direct PostgreSQL queries to Supabase client in the Agent Chain platform.
+This document explains the migration from direct PostgreSQL queries to Supabase client in SonicAgents Hub platform.

 ## Overview